triggerdotdev/trigger.dev/packages/cli-v3/e2e/README.md

     rm -rf node_modules
     npm install
     rm -rf node_modules
-    corepack use yarn # will update the yarn lockfile
+    corepack use yarn@4.2.2 # will update the yarn lockfile
     ```

     > Do it in this order, otherwise `npm install` will update the existing `yarn.lock` file with legacy version 1.